 The translation process of a Flash-based course consumes a lot of time to extract content, insert it in a standard template, and then manually replace the translated content in the course.

-Thanks to authoring tools with HTML5 export support, translation has now become simple.
+For eLearning translation requirements while converting Flash to HTML5, thanks to authoring tools with HTML5 export support, the translation process is simplified.
 These tools help quickly deliver perfectly translated eLearning courses on time to learners in their native languages.

 The multi-language publishing option of these authoring tools help you export all course content that needs translation by a single click to the ‘RTF format’ – universally used by any translation vendor.
 Once translated, the translated text can be integrated in the course and published to the HTML5 format.